-WASHINGTON, D.C. — The head of the U.S. Postal Service is unfit for the job, according to multiple witnesses and lawmakers who spoke at a heated Sept.
-14 House subcommittee hearing.
+WASHINGTON, D.C. — The head of the U.S. Postal Service is unfit for the job, according to multiple witnesses and lawmakers who spoke at a heated House subcommittee hearing on Monday.

-“We have a crony at the helm of our nation’s postal service, a man rife with conflicts of interest and potential violations of law,” said Rep. Gerald Connolly, D-Virginia, the chairman of the Subcommittee on Government Operations.
+“We have a crony at the helm of our nation’s postal service, a man rife with conflicts of interest and potential violations of law,” said Rep. Gerald Connolly (D-Va.), the chairman of the Subcommittee on Government Operations.

 Louis DeJoy assumed the position of postmaster general on June 15.
 Five former employees at his previous company, New Breed Logistics, have since accused him of coercing his staff to donate to Republican candidates.
 The employees said those who cooperated were reimbursed with a bonus.
 DeJoy firmly denied the accusations at a House hearing in August.

 DeJoy has also come under fire for his investments in companies that compete with the U.S. Postal Service, as well as for enacting various operational changes — such as removing mail-sorting machines from postal facilities — that have slowed down services prior to the November elections.
 DeJoy has defended the changes as necessary cost-cutting measures.

 “I feel like I am stating the obvious but a businessman with absolutely no experience serving in the Postal Service should not have changed operational procedures without first grasping the negative impacts that they would have on our delivery,” Rep. Brenda Lawrence (D-Mich.) said at the hearing.

 The subcommittee heard from five witnesses, including California Senate candidate Ann Ravel, a former Federal Election Commission chair and an adjunct professor at University of California Berkeley School of Law, and Richard Painter, a professor at University of Minnesota Law School and a former White House ethics lawyer for President George W. Bush.